A test of the capacity to direct attention and a tool for helping people navigate urgent transitions.

 SOME CONSEQUENCES OF DIRECTED ATTENTION FATIGUE

-DAF causes irritability and impulsivity that results in regrettable behavior, impatience that has us making poor decisions, and distractibility that allows the immediate environment to have a greatly magnified effect on our decisions.
-Directed attention fatigue makes both pro-environmental and pro-social behavior much less likely.
+DAF causes irritability and impulsivity that results in thoughtless and regrettable behavior, impatience that has us making poor decisions, and distractibility that allows the immediate environment to have a greatly magnified effect on our decisions.
+By dramatically reducing the ability to plan and monitor our behavior, directed attention fatigue makes both pro-environmental and pro-social behavior much less likely.